krl/kosc/README.txt

   - sbcl/cmucl/openmcl specific float en/decoding
   - only supports the type(tag)s specified in the OSC spec

-things to do in :osc
+things to do in :kosc
   - address patterns using pcre
   - data checking and error handling
   - portable en/decoding of floats -=> ieee754 tests